antoBit/antodev/src/blog/2021-05-15-using-the-mediastream-web-api-to-record-screen-camera-and-audio.md

 }
 ```

-For simplicity’s sake I’m keeping the configuration options for the screen capture (the `mediaConstraints` object) very minimal, but there are quite a few options that can be configured, like the preferred device (useful for multiple webcam or microphone setups), sample rate, volume…
+For simplicity’s sake, I’m keeping the configuration options for the screen capture (the `mediaConstraints` object) very minimal, but there are quite a few options that can be configured, like the preferred device (useful for multiple webcam or microphone setups), sample rate, volume…

 You can find more details here: [DisplayMediaStreamConstraints - Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/DisplayMediaStreamConstraints)